-SCS reserves the right to deny enrollment the student for the next school year.
+SCS reserves the right to deny enrollment to the student for the next school year.

-N. Dominican law regarding discipline in private schools
+M. Dominican law regarding discipline in private schools

-The discipline policy of SCS is established and implemented in accordance with the rules of coexistence of the Dominican Educational System that regulates private educational institutions and the Code of Children and Adolescents - Law 136-03.
+The discipline policy of SCS is established and implemented in accordance with the rules of coexistence of the Dominican Educational System that regulates private educational institutions and the Code of Children and Adolescents - Law 136-03 and Ordinance 05-2023.

-O. Grievance and appeals process
+N. Grievance and appeals process